PROVISIONAL SUMMARY (2016)

-Just as the timely changes of the seasons was not guaranteed and automatic, but called for ritual intervention, the perpetual existence of the ordered cosmos was not taken for granted.
-The sure sign of a perceived threat to the world order is the presence of monsters as part of the cave artists’ repertory.
+Just as the timely changes of the seasons were not guaranteed and automatic, but called for ritual intervention, the very existence of the ordered cosmos was not taken for granted.
+One sign of a perceived threat to the world order is the presence of monsters as part of the cave artists’ repertory.
 As distinct from the oddly hybrid, sometimes scary, but essentially human figures of ancestors, the monsters disregard all reason and organic coherence in their appearances; they appear as malicious agents of distortion.
 These creatures stand outside the ordinary cycle of decay-death-renewal that rules creation; they present a threat of disruption and ultimate chaos.
-The monsters’ appearances set them apart from the oddly hybrid but essentially human figures of ancestors, for the monsters disregard all reason in their composition, joining parts of different animal species without organic coherence, and adopting natural elements–bodies, necks, horns–without any logic, stretching or compressing them to the point of distortion.

 Other characters project a more natural hardship or existential threat that is inherently present in the created world.
 Chief among the detractors that were considered integral to the world since its earliest beginnings was the roughness and inertia of the earth’s very foundation as epitomized by the mountains.
 This perpetual challenge was represented by the mammoth and, in a more sinister form, by the rhinoceros.
 With its huge horn, solidly backed by a heavy body-mass, the rhino was the essential image of brute aggression.